tomasellis/darwint/README.md

 npm run dev
 ```

-It should start, get the bot's data and start sleeping:
+It should start, get the bot's data and go to sleep:

 ```bash
 sleeping...